ajaymin28/Aruco_python/README.md

 - Calibration

 In Aruco_python calibration can be done two ways.

-1.using chess board
+1.using chess board.
-2.using aruco board
+2.using aruco board.

-I prefer using chess board (refer main method in calibaration/aruco.py) -> rename the yaml file to the same name as main directory yaml file. (must)
+I prefer using chess board (refer main method in calibaration/aruco.py)/ -> rename the yaml file to the same name as main directory yaml file (must).

 for calibrating using aruco (refer calibration/main.py)

 Once it says calibration done and data written in file.
-Copy the calibrated yaml file to the main directory and replace the older file. (must)
+Copy the calibrated yaml file to the main directory and replace the older file (must).

 now just run the main.py